 Welcome Note Guidelines

-The hope is that welcome notes would be an encouraging reminder to the refugee family that they’re not in this transition alone.
+These welcome notes are an encouraging reminder to refugee families that they’re not in this transition alone.

 Here are a few guidelines to keep in mind: